rcwongtk/100-days-of-code/log.md

 ### Day 32: November 01, Sunday

-**Today's Progress**: First day free from quarantine, decided to take the day off.
+**Today's Progress**: Worked on the Hololens Spool Fabrication application, added some more steps and made it so you can move the full set-up

-**Thoughts** Not something should normally be done for 100 Days of Code but, need a break to celebrate!
+**Thoughts** Ready for uploading tomorrow.

 **Link(s) to work**
 1. [No Links this time]()